igalbakal/idp-gen-x-ai-skills/01-VISION.md

 **Crucially, Skills introduce the ability to embed deterministic, executable code within Generative AI-orchestrated workflows.**

-While Claude's reasoning is probabilistic—understanding context, making intelligent decisions, adapting to scenarios—**Skills contain scripts, validators, templates, and automation tools that execute with perfect consistency every time**.
+While Claude's reasoning is probabilistic-understanding context, making intelligent decisions, adapting to scenarios-**Skills contain scripts, validators, templates, and automation tools that execute with perfect consistency every time**.

 #### How This Works in Practice